-When first starting your painting company, you might opt to run it as a one-man painting company.
+When you first start a painting business, you might opt to run it solo.
 But as business begins picking up, you’ll have a decision to make.

 Do you want to grow your team by hiring employees or subcontractors?
 There are pros and cons to both options, but many painting business owners choose to hire subcontractors as the first step to expanding their team.

-If subcontracting is your preferred option, we’ve put together a quick guide on how to subcontract painting jobs.
+If subcontracting is your preferred option, we’ve compiled a quick guide on how to subcontract painting jobs.

 There are many advantages to hiring subcontractors instead of employees — especially for painting businesses that are just starting out.
 With fewer legal responsibilities to focus on, you can hire a team that is responsible for themselves, which allows you to take on more jobs without the overhead.